-The North Houston Association held its Annual Flood Control Breakfast on August 28th, 2024, gathering with over 250 members, electeds and public officals in the room.
+The North Houston Association held the Annual Flood Control Breakfast on August 28th, 2024, gathering with over 250 members, electeds and public officals in the room.
 They all came to hear from the panel of experts including Harris County Flood Control District (HCFCD)’s, Executive Director, Tina Petersen, P.E., PhD, San Jacinto River Authority (SJRA)’s General Manager, Aubrey Spear, Texas Division of Emergency Managment (TDEM) Section Chief, Michelle Ellis, and Moderator, Vice Chair of San Jacinto Regional Flood Planning Group, Alia Vinson.

 The morning began with each panelist giving a quick overview of their current projects, programs and initiatives highlighting the unique challenges and opportunities our region provides when addressing flooding issues in each of their roles.